-Fine dining restaurants tend to trigger in me (and my guess would be, in many others as well) uncomfortable associations with giant white plates smeared with some kind of unrecognizable sauce and questionable clouds of foam, that look like they landed there straight out of the dishwasher machine, while the star of the dish ( as in-the food itself and the reason we’re all gathered here) is playing MIA.
+For me (and my guess would be, for many others as well), fine dining restaurants tend to have some unpleasant associations.
+Such associations may include (but not be limited to) giant white plates smeared with some kind of unknown sauce and questionable clouds of foam that look like they landed on said plates straight out of the dishwasher.
+All of that, while the actual food is playing MIA.

-I’m not entirely sure where is this association coming from, but my guess would be that it’s the product of way too many restaurants that pretend to be something they are not, and chefs that forgot about the fact that people are also meant to eat the food they’re serving, and not just take photos of it for social media.
+I’m not entirely sure where are these associations coming from, but I would guess that it’s the byproduct of way too many restaurants that pretend to be something that they are entirely not, and chefs that forget about the fact that people are also meant to eat the food they’re serving, and not just take photos of it for social media.

-Of course, if you also add to it a smidge of the love-hate relationship that some Israelis have with any type of leisure that seems to be more popular in Europe, and we could get a possible clue as to why restaurants from this genre encounter somewhat of lukewarm reception around here.
+Of course, if you also add in a smidge of the love-hate relationship that some Israelis have with any type of leisure that seems to be more prevalent in Europe, we could get a possible clue as to why restaurants from this genre encounter somewhat of a lukewarm reception around here.

-Despite the concerns that I had due to the associations mentioned above, I wanted to visit the “OCD” from the moment I first heard about it.
+Despite the concerns that I had due to the aforementioned associations, I wanted to visit the “OCD” from the moment I first heard about it.

-I was curious: a 24-year-old that opens a restaurant in a style that is so rare around here is not something you hear of every day.
+I was curious: a 24-year-old who opens a restaurant in a style that is so rare around here is not something you hear of every day.
 It takes b**ls and courage, and courage is a good place to start if you want to create something new.
 Me?
-I love new!
-New is exciting!
+I love new.
+New is exciting.

-The reviews, even if not all of them, painted a picture of a restaurant brimming with potential and a chef (Raz Rahav) with a creative impulse, who strives to create complex dishes that tell a story and take you on a little adventure with every bite.
+Even if not all of them, the reviews painted a picture of a restaurant brimming with potential and a chef (Raz Rahav) with a creative impulse, who strives to create complex dishes that tell a story and take you on a bit of an adventure with every bite.

 Well… Sign me up!
 I volunteer as a tribute!

-The way I see it, the expectation of the person sitting at the table is always the same: for the flavors of the dish to be pronounced yet complementary of each other, and for the food to be fresh and tasty in general.
+The way I see it, the expectation of the person sitting at the table is always the same: for the dish’s flavors to be pronounced yet complementary of each other, and for the food to be fresh and tasty in general.

 However, to me, outstanding food is the kind that manages to surprise me with the flavor combinations and textures it provides.
 Food that’s innovative and maybe even, dare I say, groundbreaking.

-And so it was, after more than a few rainchecks and in between two Coronavirus lockdowns, I finally managed to make a dream come true and cash in on a birthday gift by sitting my sweet ass on one of the 18 bar stools that surround the restaurant’s open kitchen, to figure out once and for all if the food there goes up on one scale with my definition of “outstanding”.
+And so it was, after more than a few rainchecks and in between two Coronavirus lockdowns, I finally managed to make a dream come true.
+I cashed in on a birthday gift by sitting my sweet ass on one of the 18 bar stools that surround the restaurant’s open kitchen to figure out once and for all if the food there goes up on one scale with my definition of “outstanding.”

 Dinners at the restaurant are conducted in two rounds per evening.

 Each round begins at its designated time when all present diners are seated.
-Everyone is served their dish at the same time and the restaurant’s website cites that: “A diner who is late by 25 minutes or more will join the meal from the stage it is at when they arrive”.
+Everyone is served their dish simultaneously, and the restaurant’s website cites that: “A diner who is late by 25 minutes or more will join the meal from the stage it is at when they arrive”.

-We arrived a bit early and used the time at hand to freshen up and dwell on the wine menu, but you should know that even though the dishes may be served to everyone simultaneously, it’s not a military parade choreography type of a thing, so there’s room for flexibility and even if you do find yourselves a few minutes late, your experience won’t be affected.
+We arrived a bit early and used the time at hand to freshen up and dwell on the wine menu.
+Still, you should know that even though the dishes may be served to everyone simultaneously, it’s not a military parade choreography type of a thing, so there’s room for flexibility.
+Even if you find yourselves a few minutes late, your experience won’t be affected.

-With this in mind, if you are indeed late, please be sure to notify the restaurant so that they could adjust accordingly.
+With this in mind, if you are indeed late, please be sure to notify the restaurant so that they can adjust accordingly.

-Bottom line is, the experience is curated towards those who are open to the idea of trying new flavor combinations and textures.
-If you know yourselves to be very picky eaters that’re set in their food preferences, and you have a lot of demands as to what kind of ingredients can and can’t find themselves on your plate,
+The bottom line is, the experience is curated towards those who are open to the idea of trying new flavor combinations and textures.
+If you know yourselves to be very picky eaters that’re set in their food preferences, and you have a lot of demands as to what ingredients can and can’t find themselves on your plate,

-In regards to people with allergies / medical conditions that require a special diet, it’s important that you mention your condition when you book your table.
+Regarding people with allergies / medical conditions that require a special diet, it’s crucial that you mention your situation when you book your table.

-In addition, it’s important that I mention that even though every dish is quite small on its own, this is in fact, a case of “the whole is greater than the sum of its parts” type of thing, and this is an incredibly filling meal.
-Please show up on empty stomach – it can be incredibly disappointing getting to the dessert section of the evening and figuring out that taking one more bite will make you burst.
+In addition, I must mention that even though every dish is relatively small on its own, this is a case of “the whole is greater than the sum of its parts” type of thing, and this is an incredibly filling meal.
+Please show up on an empty stomach – it can be pretty disappointing getting to the dessert section of the evening and figuring out that taking one more bite will make you burst.

 *You can bring your own bottle of wine if it’s not on their menu and pay a corkage fee.